jphein/duo/README.md

   * chmod u+x installduo.sh                     #Make install script executable
   * ./installduo.sh                             #Run the install script.( https://github.com/jphein/duo/blob/master/installduo.sh )
 * Create Webhook for bot channel in Discord.
+  * Add Webhook URL to journal.euo
 * Create Discord bot in @ discord.com
   * Add API Token to auth.json
 * (Optional) Create IFTTT.com rule to connect your Google assistant to your Discord server.
 For voice commands, and transcription.
 The input side of ingame handsfree chatting.
 * (Optional) Enable Discord TTS on bot channel.
 For Text to speech.
 The output side of ingame hands free chatting.